- Supporting your Learning

 Our Employment and Enterprise team also provide guidance on employability skills to help ensure a young person is fully prepared to move on from college.

-Furthermore, for those learners who are hoping to go to university, we have a Raising Aspirations programme.
+Furthermore, for those learners who are hoping to go to university, we have a Realising Aspirations programme.
 We have links with a wide range of universities, giving guidance on a variety of courses.
 This is designed to give students an insight into student life and help them to make informed decisions regarding university and courses.

 Ashton Sixth Form College aim to enrich students’ studies with extra-curricular activities because being a student is much more than just sitting in lessons and studying.
 Our dedicated enrichment programme is designed to extend students’ interests in a range of activities.
 This can include joining one of our sports teams, representing the college as a student ambassador or peer mentor, joining the college choir or learning a new skill such as mountain biking, Japanese or archery.

-All students, regardless of learning difficulty or disability, have the same opportunity to participate in our enrichment activities.
+All students, regardless of learning difference or disability, have the same opportunity to participate in our enrichment activities.
 Where necessary, the activity organiser will liaise with the Inclusive Learning team and the Health, Safety and Welfare Manager to ensure that students are fully supported so that they can enjoy and fully benefit from the activity.

 10. Case Studies

 Todd was diagnosed with very serious dyslexia when he was at primary school.
-Despite this, he did well at high school, which meant he was able to enrol on a Level 3 vocational Forensic Science course as well as resitting English.
+Despite this, he did well at secondary school, which meant he was able to enrol on a Level 3 vocational Forensic Science course as well as resitting English.

 Before he started college, we provided training on working with students who have dyslexia for staff who would be working with Todd.
 We agreed with his teachers that he would have learning support assistants to support him in most of his classes.
 We also arranged for him to have a reader, a writer and extra time for his exams, and for the exams to be printed on lilac coloured paper.
 By the end of his first year he had achieved his Level 1 qualification in Functional Skills in English.